daniel-bogdoll/agent_based_av/README.md

 **Step-By-Step Guide To Reproduce Scenarios from the Thesis**

-- Clone the Data Preparation folder
+- Clone the Data Preparation directory

 Plans files
 - Execute the "Plans_Demand_Forecast_Implementation.py" file to create the plans files that include travel demand increases